-When you hear the name Ladakh – the picture that often pops in your head is barren mountains, the world’s highest motorable pass, and an azure blue lake made famous by bollywood – the Pangong Tso.
+When you hear the name Ladakh – the picture that often pops in your head is barren mountains, the world’s highest motorable pass, and an azure blue lake made famous by Bollywood – the Pangong Tso.
 But Ladakh is much more than just these.
 To the eye of the keen observer – offbeat Ladakh is where you will find the true gems of Ladakh – the places where the Ladakhi culture still courses through, unbridled, untamed and wild – much like the land that it occupies.
 Ladakh’s villages, most of which are still unexplored, are the places you should be looking out for as you plan your next Ladakh holiday.

 Here’s a guide to 6 of the most isolated and offbeat Ladakh villages:

-A village that’s almost 900 years old – Linghsed is home to one of the oldest and most culturally rich monastery of the same name, this village has mostly been remote from civilization.
+A village that’s almost 900 years old – Linghsed is home to one of the oldest and most culturally rich monasteries of the same name, this village has mostly been remote from civilization.
 To give you an idea – the village didn’t have electricity until the last year.
 Volunteers from the IEEE smart village initiative installed solar lights in the village monastery and school last year, which is now fondly known as the ‘solar school’ in the area.

 Not so much of a textbook offbeat village – Padum is the administrative capital of Zanskar Valley.
 The reason why Padum still makes it on our list of offbeat places to Ladakh is the unknown gems in the area which surrounds the village.